kootenayMark/Wordpress-5-installation-runbook/README.md

 ```
 sudo rm index.html
 ```
-Restart Apache just to be sure your changes have taken effect.
+Restart Apache to be sure your changes have taken effect.
 ```
 sudo systemctl restart apache2
 ```
-### Now when you enter your server's IP adress in your browser you should see The PHP page with the version that your server is running (7.2)
+### Now when you enter your server's IP adress in your browser you should see The PHP page with the version (7.0) that your server is running.
 # Step 4 - Now you're ready to install wordpress
-We should still be in the HTML directory /var/www/html/
+You should still be in the HTML directory /var/www/html/
 #### We will download The latest version of WordPress
 ```
 sudo wget -c http://wordpress.org/latest.tar.gz